 Psychological effects and social stigma

-The Sunday Morning contacted Nivendra Uduman, a trained counselling psychologist and psychotherapist to understand the stigma that the LGBTIQ community faces and whether the healthcare system was geared to guide these individuals out of this stigma.
+The Sunday Morning contacted Nivendra Uduman, a trained Counselling Psychologist and Psychotherapist to understand the stigma that the LGBTIQ community is facing and whether the healthcare system is geared to guide these individuals out of this stigma.

-According to Uduman, these individuals develop a negative perception about them and develop psychological illnesses such as depression, anxiety, and Obsessive Compulsive Disorder (OCD).
+According to Uduman, these individuals develop a negative perception about themselves and develop psychological illnesses such as depression, anxiety, and obsessive compulsive disorder.
 There is also a risk of suicide that needs to be taken into consideration.
-Shame, guilt, and feeling like a burden are some of the common emotions that they tend to experience, mainly because of how other people make them feel.
+Shame, guilt, and feeling like a burden are some of the common emotions that they endures, mainly because of how other people treat them.

 Accessing support to deal with psychological, social, and other difficulties that people in the LGBTIQ community experience can also be quite challenging in Sri Lanka, as the number of LGBTIQ-friendly and affirmative mental health professionals are scarce.